piclas-framework/piclas/docs/documentation/userguide/features-and-models/radiation.md

     Radiation-ObservationSlitFunction      = (/1.7,3.42/)

 The simulations can also be run on a two-dimensional rotationally symmetric mesh.
 To do this, the following options must be set.
-Different tracking routines are used than with an axisymmetric particle solver, therefore, the RadialWeighting-PartScaleFactor can have different values
+Different tracking routines are used than with an axisymmetric particle solver, therefore, the Part-Weight-ScaleFactor can have different values

     Particles-Symmetry2D                         = T
     Particles-Symmetry2DAxisymmetric             = T
-    Particles-RadialWeighting                    = T
+    Part-Weight-Type               = radial
-    Particles-RadialWeighting-PartScaleFactor    = 10000
+    Part-Weight-ScaleFactor    = 10000
-    Particles-RadialWeighting-CloneMode          = 2
+    Part-Weight-CloneMode          = 2
-    Particles-RadialWeighting-CloneDelay         = 6
+    Part-Weight-CloneDelay         = 6
-    Particles-RadialWeighting-CellLocalWeighting = F
+    Part-Weight-CellLocalWeighting = F

 ## Raytracing